FlissLips/RADARNotes/ElectroOptics.md

 - Places modulated IR energy onto the seeks to force it to break lock

 What's required here?
-- Good resolution camera, but it's a smaller range
+- Good resolution camera, but it's a smaller range, so it's not as critical as it is in the tracking pods
-- Good LoS, not as neccessary as the targeting pods though due to smaller range
+- Good LoS, not as neccessary as the targeting pods though due to smaller range.
-- Wide FoR, you need to reach **everywhere**,
+- Wide FoR, you need to reach **everywhere**.
+(The one part where you can't reach is where the missile will come from)
-- Aggressive slew rate, again for the reaching and the tracking performance
+- Aggressive slew rate, again for the reaching.
+This means for it will need good tracking performance

 ### EO System Performance
 - Calculated with a fully integrated model
-- 2 systems that we can look in isolation: **Optical train** and sightline pointing and stabilisation
+- 2 systems that we can look in isolation: **Optical train** and **sightline pointing and stabilisation**

 ___

 ## EO Sensor Modelling
-Def:  Derivation of performance of a devices taking into account of handling of output
+**Def**:  Derivation of performance of a devices taking into account of handling of output

 ![EO Model](images/EOModelDiag.png)

 ## Radiometery
-- It's basically when given a source and optical system configuration, how much power from the source is collected by the detector surface?
+- When given a source and optical system configuration, how much power from the source is collected by the detector surface?
 - There's a lot of radiometric terms that can be expressed in either energy or photon-based units:

 ![Radiometry Table](images/RadiometryTable.png)